 Although most Ohio nurseries sell flats and single plants, enterprising gardeners can grow annual impatiens from seeds.
-Soil temperature must stay above room temperature—75 degrees F with sufficient light.
+Soil temperature must stay above room temperature: 75 degrees Fahrenheit with sufficient light.

-- Saturate the soil with hot water; at least 100 degrees F. Let the water cool;
+- Saturate the soil with hot water; at least 100 degrees Fahrenheit.
+Let the water cool.

-- Set the container(s) on something that will help sustain soil temperature of 75 degree F;
+- Set the container(s) on something that will help sustain soil temperature of 75 degrees Fahrenheit.

-Impatiens seeds germinate in soil of 70 degrees—air temperature should be at 75 F. Germinated seeds produce tiny white sprouts and then green buds within 5 to 7 days.
-Place the seedlings in natural or artificial light at about 60 F. More mature impatiens plants can be embedded in Ohio yards, gardens and landscapes after the last spring frost (following the second week in May or, at least, Mother’s Day, say Ohio meteorologists).
+Impatiens seeds germinate in soil of 70 degrees Fahrenheit; air temperature should be at 75 Fahrenheit.
+Germinated seeds produce tiny white sprouts and then green buds within 5 to 7 days.
+Place the seedlings in natural or artificial light at about 60 degrees Fahrenheit.
+More mature impatiens plants can be embedded in Ohio yards, gardens, and landscapes after the last spring frost (following the second week in May or at least Mother’s Day, say Ohio meteorologists).

-“Frost date” is an average of the first and last days in spring and autumn when temperature hit the 30-degree range.
-Ohio is mainly in USDA Plant Hardiness Zones 6a and 6b but because of topography and local weather, many areas are in zone 5b.
+“Frost date” is an average of the first and last days in spring and autumn when temperature hit the 30-degree Fahrenheit range.
+Ohio is mainly in USDA Plant Hardiness Zones 6a and 6b, but because of topography and local weather, many areas are in zone 5b.